 Halve, peel and thinly slice the red onion.
 Halve the red and yellow peppers and discard the core and seeds.
 Chop into small pieces.
 Halve the chilli lengthways, deseed then finely chop.
 Drain and rinse the chickpeas in a colander.
 Roughly chop the bunch of coriander (stalks and all!).

 Stir in the lentils and chickpeas.
-Add the finely chopped tomatoes and water (see ingredients for amount) together with the vegetable stock.
+Add the finely chopped tomatoes and water (see ingredients for amount) together with the vegetable stock powder.
 Stir to dissolve the stock powder and bring the mixture up to the boil.

-Once the lentils are boiling, lower the heat to medium low and simmer for 20 mins or until the lentils are soft, stirring occasionally. tTIP: If the lentils need a little longer to cook, that's fine, just keep bubbling away.
+Once the lentils are boiling, lower the heat to medium low and simmer for 20-25 mins or until the lentils are soft, stirring occasionally.
+Tip: If the lentils need a little longer to cook, that's fine, just keep bubbling away.
 Add a splash of water if you feel it needs it.